DavCam05/ITA-Bot/README.md

 You should see `Scottish Man is ready to use!!` in the terminal

-Open an issue if you have problems
+Open an issue if you have problems or if you want to add features

 ## Usage